aesara-devs/aesara/doc/faq.rst

 this flag instead of ``optimizer_excluding=inplace``.
 It will result in a computation time that is in between fast compile and fast run.

-Aesara flag `reoptimize_unpickled_function` controls if an unpickled aesara function should reoptimize its graph or not.
-Aesara users can use the standard python pickle tools to save a compiled aesara function.
-When pickling, both graph before and after the optimization are saved, including shared variables.
-When set to True, the graph is reoptimized when being unpickled.
-Otherwise, skip the graph optimization and use directly the optimized graph from the pickled file.
-The default is False.

 Faster Aesara function
 ----------------------